drb1972/pdsb4g/README.md

       - "hlq.1"   : "CUST001.M*",
       - "hlq.2"   : "SYS1.PARMLI*",
       -  ... numbers must be in sequential order
-   - 3.2. set your GitHub repo name in "ghrepo"
+   - 3.2.
+Set your GitHub repo name in "ghrepo"
    - 3.3.
 To have bidirectional synch leave pds2git and git2pds values set to "Y"
    - 3.4.
 Set the cycle time in seconds at "cycle".
 Value of 1 will synch ontinously
    - 3.5.
 Set the zowe zOSMF profile you want to use at "zosmf_p"